 Plus, I promise to send you gardening tips you won't find anywhere else!

 Other plants that are routinely grown from seed are plants that are extremely difficult to grow from cuttings.
 Many ornamental trees either can not be grown from cuttings, or if they are grown from cuttings the plants have weak root systems.

 These ornamental trees will not come true from seed, but the plants that are produced from seed have good strong root systems that can be used as rootstock for the desired variety.
 This type of propagation is known as grafting.
 In this situation the desired variety is grafted on to the healthy, hardy root stock of the seedling.
-Grafting is discussed in detail in my book, Free Landscape Plants, and is also demonstrated in my video How to Grow Your Own Landscape Plants from Scratch.
+Grafting is discussed in detail in my book, Easy Plant Propagation, and is also demonstrated in my video How to Grow Your Own Landscape Plants from Scratch.